Dual Credit

 - An earned master’s degree in mathematics from a regionally accredited institution of higher education.
 Or an earned degree from a regionally accredited institution of higher education with at least 18 graduate credit hours in Mathematics.

-- Advanced Calculus with a grade of A or B
+- Advanced Calculus with a grade of A or B OR participated in a professional development related to the teaching of calculus.

 - An earned master’s degree with 18 credit hours in mathematics without the required grade in Advanced Calculus.